amberframework/granite/README.md

 ### Fields

-To define the fields for this model, you need to provide a hash with the name of the field as a `Symbol` and the MySQL type as a `String`.
-This can include any other options that MySQL provides to you.
+To define the fields for this model, you need to provide a hash with the name of the field as a `Symbol` and an array of the datbase type as a `String` and the type.
+This can include any other options that the database provides to you.

 3 Fields are automatically created for you:  id, created_at, updated_at.
-These will also be set for you when you use the `save` method.

 MySQL field definitions for id, created_at, updated_at